 - Put enough broth to cover and slowly simmer on low heat until the meat is just tender.
 During the process, continue adding broth, ½ cup at a time, as necessary.

 - Next, toss in green papaya and continue cooking.
 When the papaya is cooked through, add in vinegar, sugar and chilies and continue simmering.
 Season it with ground pepper and salt.

 - Adjust heat to low and add the remaining coconut milk and continue simmering with occasional stirring.
 Keep the lid off to avoid curdling the coconut milk.

-Adjust seasoning to your preference.
-Continue cooking until liquid is reduced and sauce becomes thick.
+- Adjust seasoning to your preference.
+Continue cooking until liquid is reduced and has thickened.